 The next two columns are measurements of how much the variable contributes to the model.
 The last column here is called the “p-value” (we mentioned it earlier in a call-out).
 As a general rule, smaller p-values contribute more significantly to the overall model and larger p-values means the relationship between this input variable and the output is more likely to be chance.
 If we have a high p-value, we may want to look for other explanatory variables and remove any variables with a high p-value.
 Most people settle on 0.05 as the threshold for significance.
 Meaning if the p-value is less than 0.05 (and ours is well beneath it) then the variable is significant and can stay in the model, above 0.05 though and we should consider tossing it to the curb.

 We should be aware that a p-value is a continuous variable and a single measurement.
 The accepted significance value of 0.05 is a relatively arbitrary stake in the ground.
 If one variable has a p-value of 0.049 and another of 0.051, those are very, very similar and yet according to conventional practices, one is considered significant and the other should be tossed out.
 If you’re trying to publish in some hoity-toity journal, than you’ll have to do that.
 But if you’re trying to learn from the data, take that 0.05 threshold with a grain of salt.

+In most academic journals, especially social science, it is common practice to evaluate p-values using three different thresholds of significance: 0.1, 0.05, and 0.01.
+This provides more flexibility to interpret results in various contexts.
+Therefore, it’s not correct to say that in academic journals you have to pick a single significance threshold and report only those results as statistically significant.

 There are two other things to look at in the output of our linear regression.
 Look at the “Adjusted R-squared” value in the second to last line.
 The adjusted R2 (or technically the “adjusted coefficient of determination”) signifies the amount of variation explained by our model.
 Values ranges from 0, meaning the model is no better than using the output mean, and up to 1, meaning the model describes the output perfectly.
 In our model it was calculated as 0.76, which means the linear model we generated can reasonably explain 76% of the variation in the output data.
 There is no magic number we want the R2 to be because it’s relative.
-If we are starting from a place where we are simply guessing at the output, than an R2 of 0.05 is helpful.
+If we are starting from a place where we are simply guessing at the output (i.e. we can’t explain any of the variation in the output), than an R2 of 0.05 is helpful.
 But if we have an existing model at 0.76, then 0.05 is a large step backwards.
 When people want a quick understanding of a model, they focus on the R2 value.

 The last thing to put an eye towards is the p-value on the bottom line.
 This is the p-value of the entire model.
 At this point, we probably have a good feel if this is a good model or not, but keep an eye on this p-value.
 In our model, the p-value is tiny, so we can continue to feel good about this model.